 We accomplish our goals with involvement from all of our constituencies.
-Those who teach and work at Hockaday are representatives of a diverse population with expert knowledge and training in their fields and possess a strong desire to change and grow to meet the challenges of the 21st century.
+Those who teach and work at Hockaday are representatives of a diverse population with expert knowledge and training in their fields and possess a strong desire to grow to meet the challenges of the 21st century.
 Our inclusive community fosters a racially, ethnically, and socio-economically diverse student and family population.
 We admit and enroll students who possess strong moral character, academic promise, sound ethics, perseverance, diligence, resilience, spirit, and sportsmanship.
-Our alumnae, as well as parents, continue to maximize their connection to Hockaday by supporting the mission and work of the School with their time, talents, and resources.
+Our alumnae and parents, maximize their connection to Hockaday by supporting the mission and work of the School with their time, talents, and resources.

 We acknowledge and celebrate the rich complexity of diverse life experiences that our students, faculty, staff, and families contribute to our community and we work to build inclusivity within our School.
 Our adopted model of cultural competency emphasizes teaching and practicing cross-cultural effectiveness skills, learning about one’s own and other cultures, and cultural self-awareness and intelligence.

 Hockaday’s commitment to diversity, equity and inclusion is reflected in our strategic plan, The Hockaday Difference, with a goal of preparing every girl for the rich and diverse world in which she will live.